Order of Yukon: Creation and history

 Prior to the creation of the Order of Yukon, an unofficial order, the Order of Polaris, was created in 1973 largely to celebrate members of Canada's Aviation Hall of Fame but was not part of the Canadian honours system.
-When the Order of the Northwest Territories was created in 2015, Yukon remained the only province or territory in Canada without a domestic order.
+Yukon was the only province or territory in Canada without a domestic order from 2015, when the Order of the Northwest Territories was created, until the Order of Yukon's establishment.

 The Order of Yukon was first proposed in 2016, following public consultation.
 The order was created by the passage of the Order of Yukon Act in 2018.
 The award is modelled on the orders of the Canadian provinces.
 Inductees are entitled to use the postnominal letters OY.

 The call for nominations was first announced in late May 2019 with the first ceremony set for New Year's Day for 2020.
 The first 10 recipients were named ahead of the ceremony on December 2, 2019.